 - Match: What triggered the suggestion (this is still in development and may be somewhat cryptic or not available)

-To add an ACMG criterion that is not already suggested by ella, press one of the ADD ACMG buttons, in the top banner of each section:
+To add an ACMG criterion that is not already suggested by ELLA, press the

 This brings up a side bar where you may modify strength, comment and add any ACMG criterion: